-Benefit from 0% to 3% tax rates (1% in most cases) on turnover by becoming an individual entrepreneur with small business status (or micro business status) in Georgia (country).
+Benefit from 0% to 3% tax rates (1% in most cases) on gross turnover by becoming an individual entrepreneur with small business status (or micro business status) in Georgia (country).

 If you and your business meet the following criteria, you could qualify for these amazingly low tax rates:

 - Business turnover of less than 500,000 GEL (approx $165,000 USD) annually

 - You are the sole director (individual) of the business.

 - Not be on the list of prohibited business activities and are genuinely self-employed.

 - You do NOT need to be a resident or citizen of Georgia.

 See below for more details and some caveats relating to the above summary.